-A tubo-ovarian abscess is a pocket of pus that forms during an infection of a fallopian tube and ovary is called a tubo-ovarian abscess.
-Tubo-ovarian abscesses can develop in women who have pelvic inflammatory disease (PID).
+A tubo-ovarian abscess is a pocket of pus that forms during an infection of a fallopian tube and ovary.
+This abscess is often caused by pelvic inflammatory disease (PID).

-A tubo-ovarian abscess is usually diagnosed by physical examination or pelvic ultrasound.
-Some abscesses are found by surgical exploration of the abdomen (laparoscopy or laparotomy) to look inside the belly.
+A tubo-ovarian abscess is usually diagnosed with a physical examination and pelvic ultrasound.
+Some abscesses are found by using surgery (laparoscopy or laparotomy) to look inside the belly.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.